What is Glaucoma?

 What are the symptoms of glaucoma?

-Glaucoma is often referred to as the "sneak thief" of sight as it typically presents without noticeable symptoms in the early stages.
-Regular eye check-ups are crucial for early detection.
+Glaucoma is often referred to as the "sneak thief" of sight as it typically presents without noticeable symptoms of glaucoma in the early stages.
+Regular eye check-ups are crucial for early detection of this glaucoma eye condition.

 -